SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 #### 14.- How do I know when a handler gets updated?

-Handlers updates are always announced in the [Nucleus Co-Op discord](https://discord.gg/QDUt8HpCvr) in the channel #handlers-updates.
-Also [/u/The_Shnazberry](https://www.reddit.com/u/The_Shnazberry/) posts great Weekly Review Threads in the [subreddit](https://www.reddit.com/r/nucleuscoop) with all the information about new released handlers and updates to existing ones.
+Handlers updates are always announced in the [Nucleus Co-op discord](https://discord.gg/QDUt8HpCvr) in the channel #handlers-updates.

 #### 15.- How do I create my own split-screen handler for Nucleus Co-op?